opconWizard/opcon-docs/docs/server-programs/notify-handler.md

         that message fails, SMA Notify Handler logs an error and cannot successfully send the message.
-  - When using MSG.exe, SMA Notify Handler always uses asterisk (\*) for the user name and assumes the \"Recipients\" defined are either Host Names or IP Addresses.
+  - When using MSG.exe, SMA Notify Handler always uses asterisk (\*) for the user name and assumes the "Recipients" defined are either Host Names or IP Addresses.
   - For a successful message, the Authentication User (UNC Access) and Authentication Password (UNC Access) must be defined in the